13 Visualising data with ggplot2

 having an index variable (for x axis), another numerical variable

-on a line plot.
+values vs. index on a line plot.

 # Constructing example data